Václav Kopecký: Later life and career

-On January 31, 1953 Václav Kopecký became deputy prime minister in the Antonín Zápotocký government and took over this office on March 21, 1953 in the first government Viliam Široký in which on September 14, 1953 became first deputy prime minister.
-He was also Minister of Culture in the Široký government from September 14, 1953 to December 12, 1954.
+On 31 January 1953 Václav Kopecký became deputy prime minister in Antonín Zápotocký's government.
+He kept this office on 21 March 1953 in the first government Viliam Široký formed on 21 March the same year, and on 14 September 1953 he became first deputy prime minister.
+He was also Minister of Culture in the Široký government from 14 September 1953 to 12 December 1954.
 He also took over the post of Deputy Prime Minister in the second Široký government.

-Kopecký resigned from government positions on December 12, 1954.
-However, he remained a member of the Presidium of the Central Committee of the Communist Party of Ukraine and retained a strong party influence.
+Kopecký resigned from government positions on 12 December 1954.
+However, he remained a member of the Presidium of the Central Committee and retained a strong party influence.
 Kopecký adhered to a Stalinist line, trying to keep the party in the positions of the Gottwald period under the new conditions.

 Václav Kopecký died in Prague on 5 August 1961 of a pulmonary embolism.
 He was given a state funeral.
+After cremation, his remains were buried at the Jan Žižka National Monument at Vítkov.
+In 1990, his ashes were moved to Olšany Cemetery, together with those of about 20 other communist leaders which had also originally been placed in the Jan Žižka National Monument.

+After Kopecký's death, Strossmayerovo náměstí (Strossmayer Square) in Prague was renamed Kopeckého náměstí (Kopecký Square) in his honor; the old name was returned in 1968, during the Prague Spring.